 Expected agricultural commodity prices can influence production decisions of farmers and ranchers on planted/harvested acreage of crops or inventory of livestock and thus affect the supply of agricultural commodities.
-Greater area of planted/harvested acreage and increased crop yields for some crops in recent years have contributed to increased supply, but strong demand for crops has helped keep prices elevated.
+Greater area of planted/harvested acreage and increased yields for some crops in recent years have contributed to increased supply, but strong demand for crops has helped keep prices elevated.
 Also impacting yields are the growing conditions that are sensitive to weather conditions.
-Livestock and dairy profitability are influenced by crop prices considering feed is a significant input to animal agriculture.
+Livestock and dairy profitability are influenced by crop prices as feed is a significant input to animal agriculture.

-Global economic conditions and weather volatility in key agricultural production regions can influence demand for food and agricultural products.
-Therefore, U.S. exports and imports shift to reflect changes in trade policies, world population and economic growth.
+Global economic conditions and weather volatility in key agricultural production regions can influence demand for food and agricultural products, resulting in a shift in U.S. exports and imports to reflect changes in trade policies, world population and economic growth.
 Also impacting U.S. agricultural trade are global agricultural and commodity supplies and prices, changes in the value of the U.S. dollar and the government support for agriculture.

-More recently, the war in Ukraine has had a significant impact on the agriculture markets that could continue for the foreseeable future.
+More recently, the war in Ukraine has had a significant impact on agricultural markets that could continue for the foreseeable future.
 Additionally, continued mitigation responses to the COVID-19 pandemic, including large scale lockdowns in China to control the spread of the disease, also create disruptions to global trade.

-The following charts set forth certain agricultural commodity prices, utilizing the average monthly price for the last month of each quarter by hundredweight for beef cattle, hogs and milk, per bushel for corn, soybeans and wheat and by pound for poultry, on certain dates during the period from March 31, 2019 to March 31, 2022:
+The following charts set forth certain agricultural commodity prices, utilizing the average monthly price for the last month of each quarter by hundredweight for beef cattle, hogs and milk, per bushel for corn, soybeans and wheat and by pound for poultry, on certain dates during the period from June 30, 2019 to June 30, 2022:

-Commodity prices remain firm in early 2022 as supply chain issues, rising input costs, South American production issues and the war in Ukraine have driven global supply concerns for some commodities.
-Specifically for crops, weather related reduction in soybean production in South America and the loss of grain exports from Ukraine have tightened global crop supply prospects.
-The war in Ukraine is a significant market driver for crops given that Russia and Ukraine combined historically have constituted roughly 20% of global corn exports, 30% of global wheat exports and 75% of sunflower seed oil exports.
+Commodity prices remained firm through the first half of 2022 as supply chain issues, rising input costs, South American production issues and the war in Ukraine have driven global supply concerns for some commodities.
+Specifically for crops, weather-related reduction in soybean production in South America and the loss of grain exports from Ukraine have tightened global crop supply prospects.
+The war in Ukraine is a significant market driver for crops given that Russia and Ukraine combined have historically constituted roughly 20% of global corn exports, 30% of global wheat exports and 75% of sunflower seed oil exports.

-Although high crop prices present a challenge for livestock, dairy and poultry producers as feed is the highest variable expense to production, these producers generally have been resilient in the high feed cost environment due to several factors, including solid demand and restrained production. pressure has reduced animal numbers in the poultry and hog sectors, providing the support for higher meat and egg prices.
+Although high crop prices present a challenge for livestock, dairy and poultry producers as feed is the highest variable expense to production, these producers generally have been resilient in the high feed cost environment due to several factors, including solid demand and restrained production.
+Disease pressure has reduced animal numbers in the poultry and hog sectors, providing the support for higher meat and egg prices.
 Avian influenza appeared in the U.S. migratory bird flyways in early 2022 for the first time since 2015.
 The majority of the outbreaks to date have occurred in layer flocks, which tightened supplies and supported elevated egg prices.
 Hog farms continue to cope with a respiratory disease that has kept hog herds smaller than expected and has supported elevated prices.
-Also experiencing herd contraction was the dairy sector following poor margins during much of 2021.
-However, falling international milk production and strong demand supported a return to favorable dairy margins in late 2021 and early 2022.
-Beef cattle producers are likely to experience the most pressure in 2022 due to poor pasture conditions and high feed costs.
+The dairy herd also contracted during the fourth quarter of 2021 following a period of poor margins.
+The dairy herd has begun to show modest expansion during the first half of 2022 following generally favorable returns for dairy products.
+Dairy margins are anticipated to remain favorable for most producers during the remainder of 2022.
+Beef cattle producers are likely to experience the most pressure in 2022 due to poor pasture conditions and high feed costs that have prompted the contraction of cattle herds.